Second year BA studies in English (2005)

 |Lecture3||active attentance||in the explication seminars|

 - IMLL2 is offered in the autumn only.
-Class size for workshops will be limited to a quarter of the students enrolled in the lecture so you must subscribe (using the online "doodle" sign-up lists) to hope for a place.
+Class size for seminars will be limited to 30.

 - At the end of the year you take a 2-hour épreuve in one of these fields.